 Banded sunfish protection efforts include observing whether adequate water is present within areas currently identified as sunfish habitat, ensuring that vegetation in their habitat is not disturbed, and evaluating all activities taking place in ponds and the Peconic River on site for potential impacts on these habitats.
 Drought conditions that lasted from 2015 through early 2017 likely resulted in the extirpation of the banded sunfish from the BNL site.
 The single known habitat held water throughout 2018 and 2019 could likely sustain sunfish.
-However, a short survey by NYS-DEC personnel in 2019 did not find sunfish in the pond.
-Regionally, NYSDEC determined that only a few populations of banded sunfish survived the drought and they continue to evaluate the need for restoration efforts.
+However, a short survey by NYSDEC personnel in 2019 did not find sunfish in the pond.
+No additional effort has been made regionally with regard to the banded sunfish in 2021.